 There are various types of Medicare Advantage Plans, including:

-Each of these has unique coverage, provider options, rules, benefits, and costs, enabling you to select a plan tailored to your healthcare requirements and financial capacity.
+Each of these has unique coverage, provider options, rules, potential benefits, and costs, enabling you to select a plan tailored to your healthcare requirements and financial capacity.

 Are you eligible for a Medicare Advantage Plan?
 If you possess Medicare Parts A and B, reside within the plan’s service area, and do not suffer from end-stage renal disease (with certain exceptions), you qualify for a Medicare Advantage Plan.